AFLplusplus/Website/content/docs/binaryonly_fuzzing.md

   In contrast to QEMU, Unicorn does not offer a full system or even userland emulation.
 Runtime environment and/or loaders have to be written from scratch, if needed.
 On top, block chaining has been removed.
-This means the speed boost introduced in  the patched QEMU Mode of afl++ cannot simply be ported over to Unicorn.
+This means the speed boost introduced in  the patched QEMU Mode of AFL++ cannot simply be ported over to Unicorn.
 For further information, check out [unicorn_mode/README.md](../unicorn_mode/README.md).

-  As it is included in afl++ this needs no URL.
+  As it is included in AFL++ this needs no URL.

-## AFL FRIDA

-   If you want to fuzz a binary-only shared library then you can fuzz it with frida-gum via utils/afl_frida/, you will have to write a harness to call the target function in the library, use afl-frida.c as a template.

 ## AFL UNTRACER